yuanj07/FSEG_py/readme.md

 ```sh
 python FctSeg.py
 ```
+This verison implements the complete algorithm, which segments an image in a fully automatic fashion.

-or try the version with given seeds
+To try the version with given seeds, run

 ```sh
 python FctSeg_seed.py